openimis/openimis_docs/web_app_vb_user_manual.rst

 Price List Medical Services Control Page
 """"""""""""""""""""""""""""""""""""""""

 The ``Price List Medical Services Control Page`` is the central point for administration of all price lists of medical service.
 By having access to this panel, it is possible to add, edit, delete and search.
-The panel is divided into four panels (:ref:`image36`)
+The panel is divided into four panels (:ref:`Image 36<image36>`)

   A. Search Panel